 - excessive use of nasal decongestants,

-- excessive use of the illegal drug-cocaine.
+- excessive use of the illegal drug – cocaine.

 Children almost always have anterior nosebleeds.
 In children, many doctors feel that nasal drying is a common cause of nose bleeds.
-Nasal drying is common in the winter during cold dry weather and in the summer with air-conditioning
+Nasal drying is common in the winter during cold dry weather and in the summer with air-conditioning.

-Treatment for Nosebleed
+Treatment for Nosebleeds

 - Treatment of allergic rhinitis with antihistamines and nasal sprays and environment control measures will often eliminate the nose bleeding.
-The inflammation from the rhinitis promotes vascularization (blood vessel growth) in the anterior part of the nose.
-These vessels are usually prominient and bleed easily.
+The inflammation from rhinitis promotes vascularization (blood vessel growth) in the anterior part of the nose.
+These vessels are usually prominent and bleed easily.
 If bleeding does not stop, nasal cautery may be required.

-Two types of cautery are commonly used –
+Two types of cautery are commonly used:

-A posterior nosebleed is where the bleeding is heavy and comes from further back, and higher up your nose.
+A posterior nosebleed is where the bleeding is heavy and comes from further back and higher up your nose.
 Posterior nosebleeds are more common in adults than in children and they may need medical attention.

 During posterior nosebleeds, the bleeding originates from branches of the arteries which supply blood to your nasal cavity (the space inside your nose between the roof of your mouth and your brain).

 This type of nosebleed can be more serious.
-If your nosebleed has resulted from a large blow to your head, or a fall, you should seek medical attention because you may have broken your nose.
+If your nosebleed has resulted from a large blow to your head or a fall, you should seek medical attention because you may have broken your nose.